grprshikhar/pricing_dev/pricing_wizard/README.md

    - This will ask the package manager to install python3.9.
  - `sudo apt install python3-pip`
    - This will install `pip3` for python package management
- - `pip3 -r requirements`
+ - `pip3 install -r requirements.txt`
    - This should be the same as the OSX instructions to install the required modules.
    - If you get a message to update pip3, please follow the instructions.

 ## Usage

 This tool is written for `python3` and makes use of standard data manipulation libraries (such as `pandas`).
-The tool has the ability to access the data stored in Google Sheets and Google Drive which are shared with `Grover` or the `pricing_analytics` user.
+The tool has the ability to access the data stored in Google Sheets and Google Drive which are shared with `Grover`.
 The tool expects active user input to direct the workflow and verify any warnings.
 In some cases, there will be errors which have been identified which will require pricing analyst intervention but the aim is to limit these to the cases where there are issues with the chosen price points.

 ```
-./pricing_wizard.py
+python3 pricing_wizard.py
 ```
 This will start the tool and provide a list of options:

 1) Reprice SKUs